Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 front-ends will certainly grow.
 Refer to `Subversion References`_ for more information about those graphical clients.

-Setting up rapidSVN for |SYSPRODUCTNAME|
+Setting up rapidSVN for Tuleap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above, rapidSVN is the graphical user interface that comes
 with Subversion for Linux and Windows.
 Below are all the instructions
-needed to get rapidSVN running on a |SYSPRODUCTNAME| project.
+needed to get rapidSVN running on a Tuleap project.
 In the
-instructions below, "username" is the |SYSPRODUCTNAME| user login
+instructions below, "username" is the Tuleap user login
-name, and "projectname" is the |SYSPRODUCTNAME| short project name the
+name, and "projectname" is the Tuleap short project name the
 user is working on.

 -  Download rapidSVN from the Subversion Web site and install it on your